Vue

 Composition API and Options API

 Section titled “Composition API and Options API”Both work.
-The adapter doesn’t care which API style your component uses — it just calls createApp with the imported component.
+The adapter doesn’t care which API style your component uses.
+It calls createApp with the imported component.

 Provide / inject